ExodusMovement/cryptocompare/README.md

 - `tsyms` (Array of Strings | String) To Symbol(s)
 - `options` (Object)
   - `tryConversion` (Boolean) By default, if the crypto does not trade directly into the toSymbol requested, BTC will be used for conversion.
 Set `tryConversion` to `false` to disable using BTC for conversion.
+  - `exchanges` (Array of Strings | Array) Exchanges to get price data from.
+By default, average data is used.
+(You can get a list of top exchanges for a given pair with `topExchanges()`.)

 ```js
 const cc = require('cryptocompare')